Migrating Code from INET 3.x¶

 Configuring Applications¶

-The old application submodule vectors (pingApp
+The old application submodule vectors (pingApp, udpApp, tcpApp) have been merged

-).
+into a single application vector (app).
 The merged vector can contain all kinds

 of applications, which are free to use any protocol they see fit.

 This change requires updating the configuration of applications in INI files.
-In the simplest case this can be done by simply replacing the application vector names.
-If the example uses more than one kind of application in a single network node then the submodule vector indexes must be also updated.
+In the simplest case, this can be done by simply replacing the application vector names.
+If the example uses more than one kind of application in a single network node, then the submodule vector indexes must also be updated.

 For example, the existing configuration: